Pipetto-crypto/Chroot-Docs/README.md

 export XDG_RUNTIME_DIR=/tmp/runtime-yourchrootusername

-Remember that if you set an user different than android, you are required to change all the recurrences of android in the linux-deploy script as well.
+Remember that if you set an user different than android, you are required to change it in the script as well by modifying the USERNAME variable

 # Sections